 Ayurveda has a concept of Swasthvritta “ Sphere of Health “

 Let us imagine a sphere of light or aura around us and outside it is all darkness of diseases and death.
-This sphere constitutes all the healthy habits and strength of ours and as this sphere diminishes, we become more and more vulnerable to diseases and death.
+This sphere constitutes all our healthy habits and strength of ours and as this sphere diminishes, we become more and more vulnerable to diseases and death.

 There are so many disease-causing factors among all of us but some succumb and fall sick, some recover and some do not.
-There are many people who will not fall sick at all in the similar circumstances.
+There are many people who will not fall sick at all in similar circumstances.

 In order to understand the approach of Ayurveda towards health and disease prevention-